alessandrozito/ConjugateDP/README.md

 library(ConjugateDP)
 ```
-To run the function, use the following commands
+The package contains two functions:
+  1) `rSg`, which generates random numbers from the Stirling-gamma distribution
+  2) `dSg`, which evaluates the probability density function

+The following code provides an example.

 ```r
 set.seed(42)